jmbannon/musicbee-docker/README.md

 ```
 4. (Optional) Modify font sizes to your liking within the settings file.
 MusicBee must be closed when changing values.

+#### Saving Preferences and Settings
+Some preferences/settings are not saved to file until MusicBee is closed.
+It is recommended to close and reopen MusicBee once in a while to ensure your changes are properly saved in case Wine crashes.

 #### Updating MusicBee
 Since this is relatively new, I haven't had to update yet.
 A proper solution will be implemented at a later time.